Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/2024-04-14-Exploring-CodeLLMs.md

 A deep-dive into LLM's that are **specialised in code generation tasks**, and see if we can use them to write code.

-Note: Unlike copilot, we'll focus on _locally running LLM's_.
-This should be appealing to any developers working in enterprises that have data privacy and sharing concerns, but still want to improve their developer productivity with locally running models.

-To test our understanding, we'll perform a few simple coding tasks, and compare the various methods in achieving the desired results and also show the shortcomings.
+To test our understanding, I'll perform a few simple coding tasks, and compare the methods in achieving the desired results and also show some shortcomings.

 ## The goals of this series - Code LLM evaluation on

-1. Test 1: Generate a higher-order-component / decorator that enables logging on a react component
+1. Test 1: Generate some moderate react code. i.e A higher-order-component / decorator that enables logging on a react component

 2. Test 2: Write a test plan, and implement the test cases

-3. Test 3: Parse an uploaded excel file in the browser.
+3. Test 3: Parse an uploaded excel file in the browser

 # How the rest of the post is structured